How to Process Emotions & Feel Better – 4 Easy Steps

 For example, let’s say that your partner yelled at you.
 You notice you are feeling an emotion.
 You get present with your body and are able to name the emotion: hurt.
 Once you are aware of what the feeling is, you become compassionate and nurture yourself regarding this issue.
 You take care of yourself in a deeply emotional way when you can develop this self-nurturing skill of how to process emotions.

 Then go to the fourth N, which is to uncover the Need.
 Under every uncomfortable emotion is an unmet need.
+Know that your difficult emotions are there for a reason.
 With one hand on your heart and the other hand on your belly (or wherever you have placed them), ask yourself, “What do I need?”

 This is a powerful question to ask yourself when you are upset about a situation.
 It will help you stay out of “story,” which keeps you in your head.
 When you are in your head in such a situation, you give your power away.